Easy classics to read for beginners.

 3. A Midsummer Night’s Dream by William Shakespeare

-This play follows the trials and misunderstandings of a set of young couples, with all the fun of magic and mistaken identities thrown into the mix.
-If some of the vocabulary is throwing you for a loop, try out this handy SparkNotes version, which puts Shakespeare’s writing side by side a modern translation for simplified reading.
+If some of the vocabulary is throwing you for a loop, I recommend this handy SparkNotes version, which puts Shakespeare’s writing side-by-side a modern translation for simplified reading.

 4. A Tale of Two Cities by Charles Dickens

-Set during the French Revolution, this novel introduces an enormous cast of characters, including aristocrats, attorneys, an imprisoned doctor and his daughter, spies, and, of course, revolutionaries.
+Set during the French Revolution, this novel introduces an enormous cast of characters, including aristocrats, attorneys, an imprisoned doctor and his daughter, spies, and (of course) revolutionaries.
 This one may be a bit of a deeper read than the others, but the themes of sacrifice, resurrection, and social injustice will definitely inspire and delight.

 5. Les Misérables by Victor Hugo